CHeggan/MetaAudio-A-Few-Shot-Audio-Classification-Benchmark/README.md

 # MetaAudio-A-Few-Shot-Audio-Classification-Benchmark
 ## Citation
 A new comprehensive and diverse few-shot acoustic classification benchmark.
-If you use any code or results from results from this work, please cite the following (paper will go live shortly):
+If you use any code or results from results from this work, please cite the following:
 ```
 @misc{https://doi.org/10.48550/arxiv.2204.02121,
   title = {MetaAudio: A Few-Shot Audio Classification Benchmark},